 Respond to USPTO Communications and Office Actions

-The fourth and final step to getting a trademark is to respond to any communications from the USPTO.
+The fourth and final step our 4 steps to trademark registration applications is to respond to any communications from the USPTO.
 If everything is submitted properly, meaning that the mark is unique and used in commerce to identify your brand and if everything checks out in the application, you will get a communication from the USPTO that they will or have registered your mark.
 Continue to respond to the maintenance and payment notices and you are set.

 If something goes wrong and additional action is required, Carson Patents recommends contacting a trademark or intellectual property attorney to be sure you provide a complete and proper response.
 However, the letters from the examining attorneys are generally pretty self explanatory regarding how you can respond and continue to seek and get your mark(s) registered.